Extremely Simple Streaming Forest: Results

-In the three selected tasks, SDFs achieve consistent accuracy and perform close to DFs on the Pendigits dataset (Figure \ref{fig:select_acc_batch}).
-Furthermore, in the OpenML-CC18 tasks, SDFs achieve high classification accuracy and consistent improvements as more data batches come in.
-They often achieve performance as well, sometimes even better, than that of DFs (Appendix \ref{app:cc18}).
+In the OpenML-CC18 tasks, XForests achieve high classification accuracy and consistent improvements as more data batches come in.
+They often achieve performance as well as, sometimes even better than, that of RFs and GBs (Appendix \ref{app:cc18}).
 These results illustrate that the ensemble can maintain its performance on datasets across a variety of data domains, including tabular, image, audio, and more \citep{bischl_openml_2019}.
-Such consistency makes SDFs applicable to diverse real-world scenarios, avoiding the disadvantages of HTs and MFs.
+Such consistency makes XForests applicable to diverse real-world scenarios, avoiding the disadvantages of HTs and MFs.

-We calculate the effect sizes by averaging the classification accuracy across five folds and measuring the difference ratios:
+We then evaluate performance similarities by calculating the effect sizes.
+Taken the pair of XForest and GB as an example, we average the classification accuracy across five folds and measure the difference ratios as:

-Positive percentages represent the better performance of SDFs, while negative values represent that of DFs.
-As sample size increases, certain tasks show substantial shifts of effect size (Figure \ref{fig:cc18_fill}), which has a minimum $\leq -1\%$ and a maximum $\geq 1\%$.
-On these datasets, SDFs usually perform better than DFs at smaller sample sizes.
-The persistence of such an advantage would depend on the datasets' complexities; tasks with high accuracy at small sample sizes maintain the SDF dominance at larger sample sizes.
-In other words, having more data available allows batch DFs to establish finer tree structures and achieve better performance on difficult datasets.
-Nevertheless, this scenario is unreasonable in real-world applications, and refitting batch DFs at large sample sizes demands much more computational resources than incrementally updating SDFs.
+Positive percentages represent the better performance of XForests, while negative values represent that of GBs.
+As sample size increases, 30 of the 72 tasks show very small shifts on effect sizes (Figure \ref{fig:cc18_fill}, left), each having a minimum $\geq -5\%$ and a maximum $\leq 5\%$.
+The same comparisons also apply to RFs (Figure \ref{fig:cc18_fill}, right) and include 37 tasks instead.
+On these datasets, XForests usually perform better than GBs and RFs at sample sizes smaller than 2,000, and they maintain similar accuracy at larger sizes.
+In the later situation, having more data available allows batch forests to establish finer tree structures and achieve better performance.
+Nevertheless, this scenario is unreasonable in real-world applications, and refitting batch forests at large sample sizes demands much more computational resources than incrementally updating XForests.

+In the MNIST-and-Fashion-MNIST task, XForest-Zeros perform competitively with RFs trained on Fashion-MNIST samples (Figure \ref{fig:f_mnist_cat}).
+Over 50 iterations, tree splits based on MNIST achieve consistent accuracy and AUROC on Fashion-MNIST by only refitting the posterior probabilities of leaf nodes.
+Compared to initializing and fitting a RF, an XForest-Zero only requires inference time and zero additional space.
+It efficiently utilizes the existing tree structures and transfer the splits to a similar yet new classification task.